French Business Culture, Doing Business in France, and Facts About France’s Culture

 4. Have one side of your business card printed in French and the other in your native language.
 In France, people commonly write their family name in capital letters so that it stands out.

 5. Generally, French business people do not plan meetings on short notice.
-If you are asked to attend a meeting, expect it to be scheduled in about two weeks’ time.
+If you are asked to attend a meeting, expect it to be scheduled in about two weeks.
 Similarly, if you want to invite somebody to a meeting you should aim to schedule it at least two weeks in advance

 6. Avoid high-pressure sales tactics but expect probing questions and interruptions.